coolblock/vpsVivo/README.md

 # Quick Install of Binaries on Ubuntu 16

+(keep in mind if you have other coins installed with other scripts there may be conflicts that can't be fixed)

 Have a private key ready by going to your (controlling) wallet, to the debug console and typing in

 masternode genkey